 80% of us will die from cardiovascular disease, stroke, cancer or a progressive neurodegenerative issue such as AD.
-But if you speak to people, it is clear that AD scares them the most.
+But if you speak to people, it is clear that dementia scares them the most.
 Dementia is so prevalent that almost everyone knows someone close to them who are suffering from AD or other advanced forms of neurocognitive decline.

 The actual number of people who die from Alzheimer’s isn’t known.
 That’s because people with Alzheimer’s die from something that was caused by their AD, but AD was not listed as their cause of death.
 For example, a person with severe AD may not complain of pain, yet there is an obstruction in their intestine.
 The blockage might ultimately lead to their demise, but it was the AD that prevented them from communicating promptly that they were in pain.
-Thus, issues such as a bowel obstruction are picked up far too late to be cured.
+Thus, issues such as bowel obstruction are picked up far too late to be cured.

 Alzheimer’s disease is pathologically characterized by a collection of waste products (Beta-amyloid) and sticky proteins in the brain.
 These proteins are either over-produced or not cleared by the brain’s microglial trash collecting system.
 The resulting tangles of amyloid and protein start to clog critical pathways and ultimately leads to the destruction of nerve cells and atrophy of portions of the brain itself.
-For decades research has focused, and continues to focus on elimination of Beta-Amyloid and these sticky proteins.
+For decades research has focused, and continues to focus on the elimination of Beta-Amyloid and these sticky proteins.
 Unfortunately, 99.5% of all medications produced to treat AD in its advanced form have failed.
 Is it because these researchers are focusing too much of their effort on the end result, and not the actual cause(s) of AD?

 Orthopedic Surgeons, Alzheimer’s Disease and A Goal To Improve Our Healthspan